+Dealing with all the changes to my body caused me mental turmoil and led to episodes of depression and anxiety.
 My mood had become heavily dependent upon a great deal of exercise, so taking that away, alongside the trauma of finally processing what had been happening, made coping extremely difficult for me.
-I was finally admitted to see an eating disorders specialist who prescribed me with Fluoxetine.
+I was finally admitted to see an eating disorders specialist who prescribed me fluoxetine.

 Fluoxetine does give me a sort of 'high' or state of euphoria, but it prevents me from getting so down.
-This is great because it leaves me feeling still human, still me, just inside a world which is a little easier than before, when everything felt so hideous.
+This is great because it leaves me feeling still human, still me, just in a world which is a little easier than before, when everything felt so hideous.

-Drinking alcohol along with antidepressants is not a good idea and I do think this has affected my social life.
-I have felt alienated from the party landscape.
+Drinking alcohol along with antidepressants is not a good idea and I do think this has affected my social life, as not drinking has made me feel alienated at parties.
 This has not just been a result of taking the medication however; when I have been depressed there would be no chance of catching me on the dance floor.

 It is really important for me to remember that feeling better should be prioritised before anything else.
 I would recommend informing close friends and family that you are taking medication, so that they understand why you are perhaps less social than before, and can make an effort to see you in alcohol-free environments.